cmcguinness/Stereo-Photograph-Tools/README.md

 ```

 To have the correct directories for the source of the .mpo files and where you want to put them, and then just run it.
 It will cycle through all the .mpo files and convert them into the other formats.

+## Interactive Usage

+If you run the program `start_interactive.py`, it will prompt you to open an MPO file to allow you to build an anaglyph.
+On the top of the window with the image are controls so:

+* Change the alignment between the two images.
+Generally speaking, if you bring the subject of the image into alignment, it will be the easiest to see.
+* Flip into a mode where you see the difference between the left and right images to help align them,
+* Toggle between various color modes (Color, Low Color, and B&W)
+* Change the gamma (γ) of the output image to make it brighter or darker
+* Save the current anaglyph to a file.
+It will only ask you for a directory and then generate a timestamped name.